jColeChanged/jColeChanged.github.io/_posts/2022-07-23-horizon-effects.md

 > __C1.__ Therefore, an omnipotent, omnibenevolent and omniscient god does not exist.

 Thinking through the implications of being omniscient is, when reasoning about the evil that we observe in the world, rather hard.
-A lot of strategic lazinesss has been applied to not thinking about what omniscience would actually imply.
+A lot of strategic laziness has been applied to not thinking about what omniscience would actually imply.
 Obviously if we point to evil, it is evil.
 Case closed right?

 Not so fast.
 Literally, don't try to think fast.
 Your mind is good at being hasty, but that doesn't mean you are right.
 It just means you skipped thinking.

-Lets think about this more slowly.
+Let's think about this more slowly.
 Below I've built a simulation.
 It has two agents.
 One agent can see one space in front of it.
 The other is ever so slightly expanded in terms of what it can see.
 It can see one additional unit.
 Observe that despite sharing the same function for valuing situations, the two agents can disagree as